Sumo, Japan’s Thrilling National Sport

 Sumo is one of the oldest sports in the world, dating back to the middle of the Yayoi Era, 2,000 years ago!
 Today, it is easily classified as the national sport of Japan.
 Sumo is almost completely a spectator sport, and the professional wrestlers become internationally famous and popular.

-Where the pillars had been, we can now see four tassels which represent the seasons.
-Black is for winter; green is for spring; red is for summer; and white is for autumn.
+Where the pillars had been are now four tassels which represent the seasons.
+Black is for winter, green is for spring, red is for summer, and white is for autumn.

 Salt purifies the ring and stamping on the ground chases away evil spirits.
-Obviously, Sumo is a religious sport related to interesting Shamanistic, and Shinto customs.
-The hair style is the Oichomage (Ginkgo leaf knot) during tournaments.
+The hair style is the Oichomage (ginkgo leaf knot).

 These days, the young wrestlers are gaining in popularity, and more and more young ladies are watching the tournaments.

 Want to watch a Sumo tournament?
 Sumo takes places in Japan during January, May and September in Tokyo and during March in Osaka.

 Planning a trip to Japan?

 Create a life-changing, luxurious adventure with us.